Claude Code

 - Share CLAUDE.md configurations across the team

-- Document custom workflows and commands
+- Document custom workflows and skills

 - Use consistent commit message formats